dapr/docs/daprdocs/content/en/developing-applications/building-blocks/configuration/howto-manage-configuration.md

 ## Create a configuration item in store

 Create a configuration item in a supported configuration store.
 This can be a simple key-value item, with any key of your choice.
-For this example, we'll use the Redis configuration store component.
+As mentioned earlier, this example uses the Redis configuration store component.

 ### Run Redis with Docker